The Relationship Between Narcissism and Bipolar Disorder

 Comorbidity of Narcissism and Bipolar Disorder

-It is estimated that approximately 5% of those with bipolar disorder (BD) also have co-morbid narcissistic personality disorder (NPD).
-That is roughly one out of every 20 bipolar individuals also has NPD.
+It is estimated that approximately 5 percent of those with bipolar disorder (BD) also have co-morbid narcissistic personality disorder (NPD).
+That is roughly one out of every 20 bipolar individuals who also have NPD.

 When this occurs, the two disorders can potentiate each other.
 Imagine the bipolar disordered narcissist who begins to experience an upswing in mood.
 Mental processes begin to move faster, energy is up and emotions progress towards euphoria and strong optimism.
 The narcissistic aspects of the personality absolutely welcome this kind of elevation because it provides the inflation and/or elevation that fuels core aspects of the narcissistic personality.
 Essentially narcissistic grandiosity is fed by bipolar elevation and vice versa.

 So what's problematic about this?
 A person with bipolar disorder has to learn how to recognize the onset of hypomania.
 When this occurs the possibility then exists for the individual to try to limit or level out the upward progression of mood and energy.
 Typically this will occur through medication adjustments, regulating sleep and refraining from choices that further contribute to the mental and physical activation of mood elevation.
 But this requires the bipolar individual to perceive that the progression of positive mood is not necessarily a positive thing.
 When we add narcissism to the mix, the individual's ability to recognize what’s adaptive vs. maladaptive becomes even more difficult as the action of narcissistic defenses neatly fits much of what occurs during bipolar mood elevation and makes self-observation with accuracy nearly impossible.